-- 11.01 When an allegation is made against a member of staff, set procedures must be followed.
-It is important to have a culture of openness and transparency and a consultation with the Designated Officer/LADO will happen if staff have: - Behaved in a way which has harmed, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates they would pose a risk of harm to children. - Allegations against staff should be reported to the Head of School.
-Allegations against the Head of School should be reported to the relevant Executive Director.
-Staff may also report their concerns directly to Police or Designated Officer/LADO or NSPCC Whistle blowing helpline if they believe direct reporting is necessary to secure action.
-Referrals must be made to the LADO within one working day. - 11.03 It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.
+- 12.01 When an allegation is made against a member of staff, set procedures must be followed.
+It is important to have a culture of openness and transparency and a consultation with the Designated Officer/LADO will happen if staff have: - Behaved in a way which has harmed, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates they would pose a risk of harm to children. - Behaved in a way or may have behaved in a way that may not be suitable to work with children. - 12.02 Allegations against staff should be reported to the Headteacher.
+Allegations against the Headteacher should be reported to the relevant Executive Director.
+Staff may also report their concerns directly to

+Police or Designated Officer/LADO or NSPCC Whistle blowing helpline if they believe direct reporting is necessary to secure action.
+Referrals must be made to the LADO within one working day.

+- 12.03 It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.
 We recognise that a child may also make an allegation against an innocent party because they are too afraid to name the real perpetrator.
-However if a child is found to continually make false allegations this may be a sign of mental health issues and a referral to services such as CAMHs (Child and Adolescent Mental Health) may be required. - 11.04 An uncomfortable fact is that some professionals do pose a serious risk to pupils and we must act on every allegation.
-However staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
+However, if a child is found to continually make false allegations this may be a sign of mental health issues and a referral to services such as CAMHs (Child and Adolescent Mental Health) may be required. - 12.04 An uncomfortable fact is that some professionals do pose a serious risk to pupils and we must act on every allegation.
+However, staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress.
 Suspension is not the default option and alternatives to suspension will always be considered.
 In some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.
-Staff will be advised to contact their trade union and will also be given access to a named representative. - 11.05 The full procedures for dealing with allegations against staff can be found in 'Keeping Children Safe in Education (2020)'. staff, parents, SPRB members and trustees are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
+Staff will be advised to contact their trade union and will also be given access to a named representative. - 12.05 The full procedures for dealing with allegations against staff can be found in 'Keeping Children Safe in Education (2021)'. staff, parents, SPRB members and trustees are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing, including content placed on social media sites.
-We will communicate this to all parties. - 11.06 Consideration will be given to incidents involving staff outside of school, even where the incident does not involve a child.
-This will be assessed in terms of transferable risk referred to in 'Keeping Children Safe in Education (2020)' which could impact on their suitability to work with children.
+We will communicate this to all parties. - 12.06 Consideration will be given to incidents involving staff outside of school, even where the incident does not involve a child.
+This will be assessed in terms of transferable risk referred to in 'Keeping Children Safe in Education (2021)' which could impact on their suitability to work with children.
 For example, a member of staff is involved in domestic violence at home.
 What triggered these actions will be considered, as well as whether or not a child in the school could trigger the same reaction, therefore being placed at risk.

-12.0 STAFF TRAINING AND INDUCTION
+13.0 STAFF TRAINING AND INDUCTION